aj7tt/placement-22/docs/index.md

 ## Common Coding Interview Questions

 Q #1) How can you reverse a string?
-Q #1) How can you reverse a string?

 `
 //Functions to reverse an strings